rust-lang/rust/text/0000-time-improvements.md

 # Alternatives

 One alternative design would be to attempt to have a single unified time type.
-The rationale for now doing so is explained under Drawbacks.
+The rationale for not doing so is explained under Drawbacks.

 Another possible alternative is to allow free math between instants, rather than providing operations for comparing later instants to earlier